jpetkau/genrc/README.md

 ### Todo

+Allocator support.
+(Important, because unlike `std::Rc` this allows erasing the allocator so interoperability

 Implement the various Unsize traits behind a feature.
 (They require nightly even though they've been unchanged since 1.0, and are required to fully implement smart ptrs.)

-Make behavior match if count overflows
+Make behavior match std if count overflows

+Implement `Pin` or `Unpin` or whatever pointers are supposed to do.
+(Not hard, I just don't use async so haven't bothered yet).

+More doc examples.

 License: MIT OR Apache-2.0